Summary of Product Characteristics (SmPC)

 QT interval prolongation: As with other antipsychotics, caution is advised in patients with known cardiovascular disease or family history of QT prolongation.
 As with other antipsychotics, caution should be exercised when clozapine is prescribed with medicines known to increase QTc interval.

-Caution when prescribing to pregnant women: Mothers receiving Clozaril should not breast-feed.
-Adequate contraceptive measures must be ensured in women of childbearing potential.
-Neonates exposed to antipsychotic drugs (including Clozaril), during the third trimester of pregnancy are at risk of adverse reactions including extrapyramidal and/or withdrawal symptoms that may vary in severity and duration following delivery.
-There have been reports of agitation, hypertonia, hypotonia, tremor, somnolence, respiratory distress or feeding disorder.
-Consequently, newborns should be monitored carefully.
-Activities such as driving or operating machinery should be avoided, especially during the initial weeks of treatment.
+Pregnancy and lactation: Caution should be exercised when prescribing to pregnant women.
+Neonates exposed to antipsychotics (including clozapine) during the third trimester are at risk of adverse reactions including extrapyramidal and/or withdrawal symptoms that may vary in severity and duration following delivery.
+There have been reports of agitation, hypertonia, hypotonia, tremor, somnolence, respiratory distress, or feeding disorder.
+Consequently, new-borns should be monitored carefully.
+Animal studies suggest that clozapine is excreted in breast milk and has an effect in the nursing infant; therefore, mothers receiving clozapine should not breast-feed.

 Very common: Drowsiness/sedation, dizziness, tachycardia, constipation, hypersalivation.

-Uncommon: Agranulocytosis, neuroleptic malignant syndrome, dysphemia, falls.
+Uncommon: Agranulocytosis, dysphemia, neuroleptic malignant syndrome, falls.

-For details of rare, very rare and not known undesirable effects please refer to SmPC.”
+For details of rare, very rare and not known undesirable effects please refer to SmPC.

 Legal Category: POM